tahawael/DiscordGo-GamblingBot/README.md

 ## 📖 Overview

-A feature-rich Discord gambling bot written in Go, offering an immersive casino experience right in your Discord server.
+A feature-rich Discord gambling bot written in Go.
 Built with performance and modularity in mind, it features a complete economy system, multiple casino games, persistent player statistics, and a web dashboard for monitoring.

 ## ✨ Features